 If you're wondering how to make ferns grow big, start by choosing a variety that has the ability to increase its size.
 Then just give it the space to grow.
 If you keep your fern in a small pot, it will start producing smaller fronds so be sure to repot it when it’s outgrowing its current space.
 This will likely be less of an issue for ferns planted in garden beds outside, but if you notice them starting to grow smaller fronds, you can divide them and replant the sections at a distance to give them more room to grow.

-If you want good-looking, easy-to-grow plants for your shady corners and rooms, come into Flower Power today and choose from our huge selection of ferns and shade plants or ask our friendly experts what plants grow in shaded areas.
+If you want good-looking, easy-to-grow plants for your shady corners and rooms, shop online from our huge selection of ferns and shade plants or come into Flower Power today to ask our friendly experts what plants grow in shaded areas.